modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 The best IDE for Julia is [Visual Studio Code](https://code.visualstudio.com/), or VSCode, developed by Microsoft.
 Indeed, the [Julia VSCode extension](https://www.julia-vscode.org/) is the most feature-rich of all Julia IDE plugins.
-You can download it from the VSCode Marketplace and read its [documentation](https://www.julia-vscode.org/docs/stable/) cover to cover.
+You can download it from the VSCode Marketplace and read its [documentation](https://www.julia-vscode.org/docs/stable/).

 \vscode{